cristianlivella/cryptax/README.md

 In fact, it is just a script that takes in input a csv file with all your transactions, and elaborates a quite complete and printable report.
 In the future I plan to make it a more complete software, maybe even with a nice front-end.

 ## ❓ How to use it
-- Cut the project folder in a web server with PHP;
+- Put the project folder in a web server with PHP;
 - create a copy of the file `config.sample.php` in `config.php`, and set inside it the credentials of the MySQL database (it will be used as a cache for cryptocurrency prices) and the location of the `transactions.csv` file;
 - visit `index.php` through a web browser.